-On October 27, 2022, we entered into securities purchase agreements with certain investors, pursuant to which we agreed to issue and sell an aggregate of,955,555 shares of our Class A common stock, 1,377,780 October 2022 Pre-Funded Warrants and 16,666,670 October 2022 Standard Warrants.
+On October 27, 2022, we entered into securities purchase agreements with certain investors, pursuant to which we agreed to issue and sell an aggregate of 0,955,555 shares of our Class A common stock, 1,377,780 October 2022 Pre-Funded Warrants and 16,666,670 October 2022 Standard Warrants.
 The October 2022 Units each consisted of one share of Class A common stock or a October 2022 Pre-Funded Warrant and two October 2022 Standard Warrants to purchase one share of our Class A common stock.
 The October 2022 Units were offered pursuant to the S-1 Registration Statement.
-The October 2022 Standard Warrants are exercisable immediately at an exercise price equal to \$0.90 per share of Class A common stock for a period ofseven years.
-Each October 2022 Pre-Funded Warrant is exercisable immediately with no expiration date for one share of Class A common stock at an exercise price of \$0.0001.
+The October 2022 Standard Warrants are exercised pre-subject of the second stock of a period of seven years.
+Each October 2022 Pre-Funded Warrant is exercisable immediately with no expiration date for one share of Class

+A common stock at an exercise price of \$0.0001.
 The October 2022 Offering generated gross proceeds of approximately \$7.5 million and net proceeds to the Company of approximately \$6.8 million.

-All October 2022 Pre-Funded Warrants were exercised in November 2022, based upon which we issued an additional 1,377,780 shares of our Class A common stock, for de minimis net proceeds.
+All October 2022 Pre-Funded Warrants were exercised in November 2022, based upon which we issued an additional1,377,780 shares of our Class A common stock, for de minimis net proceeds.